 About this Artist

-Christian Schmitt's discography currently includes around 40 recordings.
-For Deutsche Grammophon, Schmitt recorded two CDs for the project 'Bach 333 - Die neue Gesamtausgabe'.
-Equally noteworthy is the album 'Prayer' with Magdalena Kožená, released by Deutsche Grammophon in 2014.
-In 2013, the organist was awarded an ECHO Klassik for his recording of Widor’s organ symphonies opp.
+For Deutsche Grammophon, Schmitt recorded two albums for the project Bach 333: Die neue Gesamtausgabe and an album of works for voice and organ with mezzo-soprano Magdalena Kožená.
+In 2013, he was awarded an ECHO Klassik for his recording of Widor’s organ symphonies, Opp.
 42.3 and 69.

 Schmitt is on the faculty at Codarts University Rotterdam.
 He studied organ in Paris, in Boston, and in Saarbrücken and has been a member of the jury for numerous competitions.
 Schmitt is the principal organist of the Bamberger Symphoniker.

 Christian Schmitt is represented worldwide by Tanja Dorn at Dorn Music.